General Betting Guides

 Price movement is the heartbeat of the futures market.

-Understanding why it moves is just as important as picking the right team.
+Understanding why the market moves is just as important as picking the right team in futures betting.

 Risk vs. Reward in Futures